aldarisbm/openai/README.md

 # ChatBot GPT-3.5-Turbo

-This README file provides an overview of a chatbot script written in Go.
-The script includes a single `setup` function that initializes a new `ChatBot` instance, using the OpenAI API to communicate with the GPT-3.5-Turbo model.
+This README file provides an overview of a ChatBot script written in Go.
+The script attempts to keep some context on prior api calls, the length of context messages, can be changed in the `.env` file The script includes a single `setup` function that initializes a new `ChatBot` instance, using the OpenAI API to communicate with the GPT-3.5-Turbo model.

 ## Function: setup()